RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 zcc +rc2014 -subtype=acia85 -O2 --opt-code-speed=add32,sub32,sub16,inlineints -m -D__CLASSIC -DAMALLOC -l_DEVELOPMENT/lib/sccz80/lib/rc2014/ff_85_ro @cpm22.lst -o ../rc2014-acia85-cpm22 -create-app
 ```

-Prior to running the above build commands, in addition to the normal z88dk provided libraries, a [FATFS library](https://github.com/feilipu/z88dk-libraries/tree/master/ff) provided by [ChaN](http://elm-chan.org/fsw/ff/00index_e.html) and customised for read-only for the RC2014 must be installed, by manually copying the `ff_ro.lib` (and `ff_85_ro.lib`for the 8085 CPU Module) files into the rc2014 library directory.
+Prior to running the above build commands, in addition to the normal z88dk provided libraries, a [FATFS library](https://github.com/feilipu/z88dk-libraries/tree/master/ff) provided by [ChaN](http://elm-chan.org/fsw/ff/00index_e.html) and customised for read-only for the RC2014 must be installed, by manually copying the `ff_ro.lib` (and `ff_85_ro.lib`for the 8085 CPU Module) library files into the z88dk rc2014 newlib library directory.

-Unfortunately, due to ROM space constraints, it is not possible to include the FATFS write functions within the CP/M-IDE ROM shell.
-This does not affect the use of disk read or write by CP/M or z88dk applications compiled using the library.
+Due to ROM space constraints, it is not possible to include the FATFS write functions within the CP/M-IDE ROM shell.
+This does not affect the use of disk read or write by CP/M or z88dk applications compiled using the default FATFS library.
 It simply means that CP/M-IDE "drives" must be prepared on a host using the [cpmtools](http://www.moria.de/~michael/cpmtools/) on your operating system of choice.
-Also read-write version (default) of the FATFS library should be installed so that applications compiled using z88dk can read and write to the FATFS file system.
+The default (read/write) version of the [FATFS library](https://github.com/feilipu/z88dk-libraries/tree/master/ff) should be installed so that your applications compiled using z88dk can read and write to the FATFS file system.

 The size of the serial transmit and receive buffers are set within the z88dk RC2014 target configuration files for the [ACIA](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/rc2014/config/config_acia.m4) and [SIO/2](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/rc2014/config/config_sio.m4) respectively.